Laundry Bag Guide

 One is the thickness of the fabric, measured in denier.
 The lower the denier number the finer the fabric.

-To give you an idea of the thickness, Ultra Sheer pantyhose are less than 10 denier, while Sheer pantyhose are 10 - 20 denier and most backpack cloths begin at 420 denier.
+To give you an idea of the thickness, Ultra Sheer pantyhose are less than 10 deniers, while Sheer pantyhose are 10 - 20 deniers and most backpack cloths begin at 420 deniers.

-Some nylon laundry bags are as low as 75 denier while others typically range between 100-200 denier.
-Our nylon laundry bags are 210 denier and our 30 x 40 Heavy Duty laundry bag is a whopping 600 denier.
+Some laundry bags are as low as 75 deniers while others typically range between 100-200 deniers.
+All our laundry bags are 210 deniers and our 30x40 Heavy Duty bag is 600 deniers.

-Larger size bags, typically a large 30x40 laundry bag or an extra large 30x45 laundry bag can hold upto 40-50 lbs. when full.
-Both sizes can be used to transport bulky clothing like jeans, sheets, blankets and comforters to and from the coin-op.
+Larger size bags, typically a 30x40 laundry bag or an extra-large 30x45 laundry bag can hold up to 40-50 lbs. or 3-4 weeks of laundry.
+Both sizes can be used to transport bulky clothing like jeans, sheets, blankets, and comforters to and from the coin-op.

-Drawstrings are used to secure the bags contents, consider bags that have a locking closure to keep the contents from falling out during travel.
-There are generally two types of locking closures, a spring loaded like the one found on our bags and a cylinder tube type that slides down the drawstring.
+Drawstrings are used to secure the bags’ contents, consider bags that have a locking closure to keep the contents from falling out during travel.

 There are generally three types of locking closures, a spring-loaded ball type, a cylinder tube type that slides down the drawstring and the spring-loaded bottle type used on the bags we sell.

 The spring-loaded closures require it to be squeezed before it can be moved.
 The tube type is narrower at one end allowing it to have some resistance when moved.